Matthew-Hill2000/JavaWeatherApp/README.md

 - Added Rain Check: Given two city names, check which city it is currently raining in.

+- Added tests for both features with each scenario tested.

 - Created React frontend basic web app to test the features.

 # MyWeather App Tech Test